My husband just said, “Who would want to be a homesteader? It’s so much, stinkin’ hard work!”

 - There will be losses, but life does move on

-The losses in this one very long movie would set anyone back on their heals.
+The losses in this one very long movie would set anyone back on their heels.
 The war strips Scarlett’s ideal world right out of her hands and by the end of the last scene she has lost both parents, and her one, and only, friend.
 The love she clawed and fought for finally appears, but that only sends her true love walking right out into the fog without her.
 She bandages and comforts dying soldiers, the horse bringing her home doesn’t make it and the lives of the handful of men she cunningly marries, come to untimely ends.
 It’s a story of one loss after another.

 I find this to be the hardest part of life.
 To think that life truly does move on after we die almost makes the living part meaningless.
 Loved ones will die, beloved animals will pass on, the cycle of life continues to rotate.
 The trick, it seems, is to remain tender and moldable even when losses occur and to realize that our legacy, our heritage left behind is so very important.